prototypo/persistenturls/src/README.txt

   ----------------------------------------------------------
   | Option B.  Installing using a NetKernel Module Package |
   ----------------------------------------------------------

-NB: This option is recommended for users with existing NetKernel services installed.
+NOTE: This option is recommended for users with existing NetKernel services installed.
 Please be careful to ensure that you install the PURL module into your existing NetKernel or, if you want to install another NetKernel instance, that you use different ports for the NetKernel fulcrums (default ports are 8080 for the Front End Fulcrum and 1060 for the Back End Fulcrum).
 Note that Option A (Installing from a JAR Installer) allows you to install a new NetKernel and manually set the port numbers.

 1) Install NetKernel 3.3.0, available from:

   http://www.1060.org/download/

 You will want to choose the top option ("Executable JAR Graphical Installer").

 2) Run NetKernel

 3) Access NetKernel's Module Management Wizard by going to:

   http://localhost:1060/ep+name@app_install_installer

 4) Choose "Deploy a packaged set of modules" and select the button labeled "next".

 5) Enter the URL to the PURL server:

   http://purlz.org/project/purl/downloads/purlz-1.0b1.zip

 6) Errors may occur on server restart because the PURL server requires a reindexing of NetKernel's entrypoints.
 Do not worry.
 Reindex by going to:

   http://localhost:1060/ep+name@app_ext_introspect_reindex